kb0422bk/VishingDetection/README.md

-# This project's aim is whether the voice phishing the call is while coming it
+# Defining whether a call is vishing

 1. I have some video files of the vishing.
 I need to extract audio files from them. (video_to_audio.ipynb)

+2. I aim to rename nonphishing audio files and save them in another directory. (nonphishing_renaming.ipynb)